FELICITY II - Eastern Partnership and Central Asia Program

 - In Kazakhstan, jointly with the dena-led Kazakh German Energy dialogue and the EU Enable project, implemented by IWO e.V., FELICITY II is providing a comprehensive multi-level support for piloting and scaling of refurbishment of multi-family houses.

-- In the city of Kokshetau the piloting of an energy efficient refurbishment of a typical 80-appartment-house has been started in January 2025.
-The learnings feed in efforts by the Energy dialogue to support the creation and work of a National Project Office for fostering investments in the large-scale refurbishment.
+- The learnings feed in efforts by the Energy Dialogue to support the creation and work of a National Project Office for fostering investments in the large-scale refurbishment.

 - FELICITY II facilitates a loan agreement between Kazakh Housing Company (KHC) and EIB and ensures high energy efficiency standards for new building construction projects.

-- With the support of FELICITY II, the Ministry for Development of Communities and Territories of Ukraine launched a call for expressions of interest from utilities for a loan programme.
-Initial information was received on 98 projects totalling over €800 million.
+- With the support of FELICITY II, the Ministry for Development of Communities and Territories of Ukraine (MinDevelopment) launched a call for expressions of interest from utilities for a loan programme.
+Initial information was received on 98 projects totaling over €800 million.
 FELICITY II selected 5 projects at different stages of maturity for further development.

 - FELICITY II is supporting the process of developing a new adapted edition of the State Construction Standards for the water and wastewater sector, aimed at modernizing the industry according to EU directives as Ukraine moves toward EU accession.